Redot-Engine/redot-docs/tutorials/migrating/upgrading_to_godot_4.rst

   ``get_extents()``.
 - The ``Engine.editor_hint`` property was removed in favor of the ``Engine.is_editor_hint()`` *method*.
-This is because it's read-only, and properties in Godot are not used for read-only values.
+This is because it's read-only, and properties in redot are not used for read-only values.

 **Enums**